 Method #4: Crowdfunding

-For individual investors, one of the major challenges of a commercial real estate purchase is they are too expensive for most individual investors to afford on their own.
-Crowdfunding can offer a compelling alternative in the sense that it gives individual investors an option to purchase a fractional share of a commercial property.
+For individual investors, one of the major challenges of a commercial real estate purchase is they are too expensive for most investors to afford on their own.
+Real Estate Crowdfunding can offer a compelling alternative in the sense that it gives individual investors an option to purchase a fractional share of a commercial property.

 The major benefits to a crowdfunded commercial real estate investment are that individual investors can purchase a fractional share of an institutional quality asset, can choose the property they would like to invest in, and can gain exposure to it for a smaller minimum investment than a typical private equity deal.